 There are many reasons we lose touch with our authentic selves.
 These reasons include things like other people’s agendas, busy-ness and our own confusion.
 Sometimes we feel conflicted between what we want, and what we think we should want.
 Today’s exercise is precisely about our own internal paradoxes.

-Passion Fruit Writing Exercise:
+Paradox Writing Exercise:

 Write down at least 2 paradoxes about yourself.
 By “paradox,” I mean seemingly conflicting desires or intentions.
 Actually facing them helps you to transcend them and find a peaceful resolution.